tonyxiao/openSDKs/README.md

 For the most up to date list, see the [sdks folder](./sdks)

-## Contribute new SDK
+### Contribute a new SDK

-1. Create a new directory in `sdks`  with a unique name prefixed with `sdk-$name`
-2. Copy `tsconfig.json` and `package.json` over from another sdk folder, then update `$name` references and in particular the `download` and `generate` commands
+> We are working on tooling to make this much easier, in the meantime you can follow the guidelines below.
+When in doubt, look at how other SDKs are implemented and follow the pattern.

+1. Duplicate an existing folder inside [sdks](./sdks) as a template and rename it to be an unique name in the format of `sdk-$name`.
+Depending on the API you are working with, each of the following in would be the best starting point
+   1. sdk-github: Simplest case with a single up to date OpenAPI spec
+   2. sdk-twilio: Multiple OpenAPI spec in a single SDK
+   3. sdk-apollo: Poliyfilling OpenAPI spec for API that does not natively have one
+   4. sdk-salesloft: Extending the OpenAPI spec for an api that technically has a spec but is incomplete / out of date
+   5. sdk-qbo: Support a non-RESTful HTTP api a with OpenAPI spec polyfill plus custom methods to handle custom sql-like QUERY for Quickbooks Online

+2. Update references to match your API in `package.json`
+   1. `name` field
-   1. `download`: If available, get OpenAPI spec from a url and save into the package as `$name.oas.json`.
+   2. `download*` command in `scripts` field.
+If available, get OpenAPI spec from a url and save into the package as `$name.oas.json`.
 This step should depend on the internet
-   2. `generate`: Optionally generate `$name.oas.json` from code in case spec is not available from URL, Then generate typescript types into `$name.oas.d.ts`  via `@opensdks/cli` (or `openapi-typescript`)
+   3. `generate*` command in `scripts` field.
+Optionally generate OpenAPI spec json, then generate the `$name.oas.meta.ts` and `$name.oas.types.d.ts` via the `@opensdks/cli` .
+Unlike `download`, this step should NOT depend on the internet.

-3. Modify the generated `index.ts` to add in custom initialization parameters (typically auth credentials), add a test to ensure it works with a sample credential
+3. Modify `index.ts`
+   1. Add in custom initialization parameters (typically auth credentials)
-4. (Optionally) extend the sdk definition in `index.ts` , for example adding support for `AyncIterator` pagination to make it more urgomomic if needed.
+   2. (Optionally) extend the sdk definition in `index.ts` in the `createClient` property, for example adding support for custom non-RESTful api endpoints or simplify pagination with `AyncIterator` .
+   3. Add an `index.spec.ts` ideally to ensure it works with a sample credential

-5. Submit a PR 🎆
+4. Submit a PR 🎆

-When in doubt, look at how other SDKs are implemented and follow the pattern.
-We plan to ship an `@opensdks/cli` for this to make this easier and more streamlined

-- TODO: Here's a video of my doing it

-- OpenAPI Spec

-## Examples
+## Usage Examples

 https://github.com/opensdks-org/openSDKs/blob/a3281e910c489fbeb7c70787a3fe6da5ca5f525f/examples/example.ts#L1-L128